Islamic Republic of Iran Navy: 2000–2010

-In March 2006, the navy deployed a submarine named Nahang (Whale), with pictures broadcast by state media at the time showing a minisub.
+In March 2006, the navy deployed a submarine named Nahang (Whale), with pictures broadcast by state media showing a minisub.

-On 22 February 2008, the Iranian Defense Ministry announced that 74 domestically produced "gunboats" (small missile boats) had entered service with the Iranian Navy.
-The Navy has had reported to have the Hoot supercavitating torpedo and the Thaqeb (missile) in trials or service, though reliable information is scarce.
+In February 2008, the Iranian Defense Ministry announced that 74 domestically produced "gunboats" (small missile boats) had entered service with the Iranian Navy.
+The Navy reported as to having the Hoot supercavitating torpedo and the Thaqeb (missile) in trials or service, though reliable information is scarce.